-- 1. Examples 14.1, p.
-175-14.5, p.
-176 in the first section each describe an action of a group G on a set X, which will give rise to the equivalence relation defined by G-equivalence.
-For each example, compute the equivalence classes of the equivalence relation, the Gequivalence classes. - 2.
+- 1. Examples 14.1-14.5 in the first section each describe an action of a group G on a set X, which will give rise to the equivalence relation defined by G-equivalence.
+For each example, compute the equivalence classes of the equivalence relation, the G-equivalence classes. - 2.
 Compute all X_g and all G_x for each of the following permutation groups.